alosadagrande/tekton-dpdk/blog.md

 $ TOKEN=$(oc get -o template secret robot-token-fkh6p --template '{{.data.token}}' | base64 -d)
 ```

-## Development cluster configuration (cnf-12)
+## Development cluster configuration

 This cluster is in charge of running the DPDK application pipeline.
 It can be seen as an OpenShift cluster focused on development, a central point where all the different teams inside the company create and configure their automated builds, deployments or tasks in general.

 OpenShift Pipelines Operator from OperatorHub has been installed.
-So we can start by creating the project where the automated tasks will be executed: a project called "dpdk-build-testpmd`.
+So we can start by creating a project where the automated tasks will be executed: a project called "dpdk-build-testpmd`.

 ```sh
  oc new-project dpdk-build-testpmd